-Victoria’s Secret Model Nadine Leopold Goes Braless Under Shimmery Grey Dress In New Snap
+Victoria’s Secret Model Nadine Leopold Goes Braless Under Shimmery Gray Dress In New Snap

 Victoria’s Secret model Nadine Leopold recently posted a new set of pictures on Instagram which became an instant hit among her fans.

-In the pics, the model could be seen donning a stunning, grey dress with lots of embellishments that not only looked gorgeous, but the halterneck style of the outfit allowed Nadine to flash some serious sideboob — a move which left her fans totally excited.
-That apart, through the short length of the dress, the model put her well-toned legs on full display.
+In the pics, the model could be seen donning a stunning gray dress with lots of embellishments that not only looked gorgeous, but the halterneck style of the outfit allowed Nadine to flash some serious sideboob, a move which left her fans totally excited.
+The short length of the dress also put her well-toned legs on full display.

 In terms of her aesthetics, the Austrian beauty let her blonde tresses down and opted for a nude shade of lipstick and bronzer to accentuate her beautiful facial features.
 Finally, she accessorized with a black handbag and opted for some nude high-heeled stilettos to finish off her look.